 Is the vaccine mandatory?

 No, it is voluntary.
 De Blasio told NY1 on Jan.
 11 that making the vaccines voluntary for city workers is the “right approach,” since some people are wary of potential side effects.
+SUNY and CUNY, along with several private universities in New York, are planning to require all students to get vaccinated before they return to campus in the fall.
+Mayor de Blasio has said students at the city's public schools will not be asked to show proof of vaccination before the school year begins in September.
 Some vaccine recipients have reported flu-like symptoms after receiving the vaccine, and there have been a very small number of anaphylactic allergic reactions, though none of the vaccines have led to serious safety concerns, health experts have repeatedly said.
 You cannot get COVID-19 from the vaccine.

 Who is next in line to receive the vaccine?